jonathansick/blog.jonathansick.ca/_posts/tumblr/2011-08-22-hipster-ipsum.md

 tags:
 - webdesign
 ---
-Hipster IpsumBecause lorem ipsum is so Web 1.0.
+Because lorem ipsum is so Web 1.0.